tayganr/lakehouse/modules/module01a.md

 ## 2. Linked Service (Azure SQL Database)

+Creating a linked service provides Azure Synapse Analytics the necessary information to establish connectivity to an external resource, in this case, an Azure SQL Database.

 1. Open Azure Synapse Analytics workspace
 2. Navigate to the **Manage** hub
 3. Click **Linked services**